The Peddlers: 1960s

 The group's history began as the Song Peddlers, which with addition of Trevor Morais, became a trio.
 The lineup also included Tab Martin and Roy Phillips.
 The Song Peddlers were managed by Alan Lewis.
-A single, "Rose Marie" bw "I'm Not Afraid" was released on the Philips label in 1964.
-The group then changed its name to The Peddlers.
+The singles "Rose Marie" and "I'm Not Afraid" was released on the Philips label in 1964.
+The group then changed its name to the Peddlers.
 Also in 1964, and now known as the Peddlers they had some minor success with their debut single, "Let the Sun Shine In" which was written by Teddy Randazzo.

-In 1966, the group began a residency at Annies Room in London also playing the Scotch of St James and The Pickwick where the group's first album Live at the Pickwick, including an introduction by Pete Murray, was recorded.
+In 1966, the group began a residency at Annies Room, and also played at The Scotch of St James and The Pickwick, where they recorded the group's first album Live at the Pickwick with an introduction by Pete Murray.

 The trio released six singles and an EP on the Philips record label before joining CBS in 1967.
-Their cover of "Let the Sunshine In" (1965) charted on the UK Singles Chart.
-In 1968 they released the album Freewheelers, consisting of standards arranged by Keith Mansfield.
-The follow-up, 1968's Three in a Cell, included a version of "On a Clear Day You Can See Forever", from the 1965 musical of the same name, which was later sampled for its bass and Hammond organ riff.
-The third and final CBS album, Birthday, followed in 1969, and brought the band two UK Top 40 singles in "Girlie", and "Birth" which reached No. 17.
+Their cover of "Let the Sun Shine In" (1964) was listed on the UK Singles Chart.

+In 1967, they recorded their version of "What'll I Do" backed with "Delicious Lady", which was set for release on March 31.
+Venues where they were to promote the single included Swingalong on March 24, Saturday Club on March 25, Dee Time on April 6, Pop North on April 7 and The Joe Loss Show on April 21.

+In April they were embarking on a tour with Nina Simone and Dick Gregory beginning on April 14.
+In May the Peddlers were heading to the United States for a six-week engagement at the Flamingo Club in Las Vegas and then for two weeks in Miami, Florida.

+With their version of Bobby Darin's "You're the Reason I'm Living" out in November, the 21 October 1967 issue of Disc and Music Echo had the group down to appear on the Jimmy Young Show on Radio 1 on 5 November, Engelbert Humperdinck Show on 17 November, Saturday Club, 18 November and International Cabaret on 22 November.